 Monsteras are well known as large climbing plants, but there are several species that are compact in size.
 These Monsteras will complement the indoor setting as a perfect small-sized houseplant.
-Today we are talking about one of the small size Monstera, the Monstera acuminata.
+Today we are talking about the Monstera acuminata.

 This Monstera is also known as the shingle plant.
 It is used as an ornamental plant because of the showy, attractive leaves.